nuclight/tkxgram/docs/db.md

 and deleted/unread/score etc. - must be per-inode
 - make it Rtree on object_id and move inode and software/peer columns to objects table
+- ...or split info for some per-path, some per-inode? e.g. peer in inode, score in path?
+- what if directory is just object and MQTT path is via hashes, like JSON-path, so hardlinks are just refs to same `{}` ?..
+  - mutability problem?
+  - pollutes key names for typical objects

 # Compression